Here’s what you need to know before sending money with Remitly vs TransferWise

 How TransferWise Works:

-Its main selling point (and likely your favorite part) is cheap international money transfers.
+Its main selling point (and likely your favorite part) is cheap international money transfers and international payments.
 The firm also offers an almost zero markup on the mid-market exchange rates—propelling it to surpass WorldRemit which launched 2 years earlier.

 TransferWise Exchange Rate: